 What Does A 911 Operator Do?

-A 911 operator is a dispatcher that works for police, fire, or ambulance services and receives telephone calls from the public through the emergency dispatch system.
-All 911 calls route to emergency call centers based on their geographical location of responsibility within the service’s operating area.
+A 911dispatcher works for police, fire, or ambulance services and receives telephone calls from the public through the emergency dispatch system.
+All 911 calls are routed to different agencies based on their geographical area and specific needs.

 911 dispatchers work hard every day to: